Lawmakers vow to investigate police after Capitol breach

 Demings said there were “a lot of unanswered questions and I’m damn determined to get answers to those questions about what went wrong today.”

-A police spokeswoman could not immediately be reached for comment late Wednesday.
+A police spokeswoman could not immediately be reached fofourr comment late Wednesday.

 Rep. Karen Bass, D-Calif., said she was outraged to see accounts on social media of a Capitol Police officer posing for a photo with a protester.
 “Would you take a selfie with someone who was robbing a bank?” she asked.
 “I can’t imagine if a couple of thousand of (Black Lives Matters) protesters had descended on the Capitol … that there would be 13 people arrested.”